The Gradcafe

 University of the People logo

 Eligible students must have a basic knowledge of databases, algorithms, and operating systems.
-Like other master’s programs offered by University of the People, you must pay a $60 application fee and a $300 assessment fee at the end of each course.
+Like other master’s programs offered by the University of the People, you must pay an initial application fee and an assessment fee at the end of each course.

 • Courses: Databases, operating systems, and algorithms.